Search results for

 6. Set custom heart rate zones.

-7. Exit the screen to save your changes.
+7. Tap Done to save your settings.

 You can also change your heart rate zones directly from some Garmin watches, including the Venu and Fenix series.
 Depending on your device, the feature is usually situated within Settings > User Profile > Heart Rate Zones or Heart Rate.